 Many corporations choose to issue bonds as a fundraising strategy.
 Since even the sturdiest companies can’t quite match the guarantee of Treasury bonds, they’ll often issue those bonds with higher interest rates.
 This makes them an attractive proposition for investors who don’t mind marginally more risk.

 Similar to Treasuries, most corporate bonds have a fixed interest rate attached to the par value of the bond.
-That interest rate determines the annual amount of interest to be paid out most frequently in semi-annual installments.
+That interest rate determines the annual amount of interest for any installment payments.

 Would you get high interest on $500k?
 That depends.
-However, you would be looking at annual interest payments of $29,600.
+However, you could be looking at annual interest payments of $32,000.

 4. Certificates of Deposit (CDs)